 It’s completely understandable which is why it’s so nice to have a childcare centre that isn’t just a facility, but a support system.
 One that is catered to your child and your situation.

-The staff follows the Early Years Learning Framework but they also see what your child loves, what they respond to, what makes them smile and laugh and they work with this.
+Staff follow the Early Years Learning Framework but they also see what your child loves, what they respond to, what makes them smile and laugh and they work with this.

 They also work with families, offering longer hours and casual days, if possible, for families that may work rostered or unpredictable hours.